-The Council works with a number of Affordable Housing Providers (Private Registered Providers) to develop and ensure the long term retention, management and availability of all affordable homes.
+The Council works with a number of Affordable Housing Providers (Registered Providers- not for profit organisations) to develop and ensure the long term retention, management and availability of all affordable homes.

-The Council recommends that following pre-application discussions with the Council that the applicant puts forward their proposals with an Affordable Housing Provider so they can be involved in the negotiation at the earliest possible stage and preferably be party to the required Section 106 Agreement.
+The Council recommends that, following pre-application discussions with the Council, that the applicant puts forward their proposals with an Affordable Housing Provider so they can be involved in the negotiation at the earliest possible stage and preferably be party to the required Section 106 Agreement.

-At list of Affordable Housing Providers developing across the District is shown in the box opposite.
+A list of Affordable Housing Providers developing across the District is shown in the box opposite.

-This list is not restricted and applicants may work with an Affordable Housing Provider that is not included in this list.
-However, the proposed Affordable Housing Provider must be agreed in advance by the Council before any contract with the Provider is entered into, as all of the affordable housing units must be able to be allocated through the District's Choice Based Lettings scheme - Homefinder or other arrangements approved by the Council.
+This list is not restrictive and applicants may work with an Affordable Housing Provider that is not included on this list.
+However, the proposed Affordable Housing Provider must be agreed in advance by the Council before any contract with the Provider is entered into, as all of the affordable housing units must be able to be allocated through the District's Choice Based Lettings scheme - Homefinder, or other arrangements approved by the Council.

-Affordable Housing Providers developing across South Derbyshire
+Affordable Housing Providers developing across South Derbyshire Derwent Living East Midlands Housing Association Midland Rural Housing Nottingham Community Housing Association Riverside Housing Association Sanctuary Housing Association South Derbyshire District Council Trent & Dove Housing Association Trident Housing Association Waterloo Housing Association

-Derwent Living East Midlands Housing Association Midland Rural Housing Nottingham Community Housing Association Riverside Housing Association Sanctuary Housing Association South Derbyshire District Council Trent & Dove Housing Association Trident Housing Association Waterloo Housing Association
+Contacts

-Contacts and Publications
+If you need any further assistance or clarification of affordable housing policy, please contact the Planning Department at the email address below, or telephone 01283 228706.

-If you need any further assistance or clarification of affordable housing policy, please contact the Planning Department.
+If your query relates to a specific planning application, please contact the Development Management team member dealing with your application or email:

-If your query relates to a specific planning application, please contact the Development Control team member dealing with your application or email planning@south-derbys.gov.uk
+planning@south-derbys.gov.uk